gizmore/phpgdo/DOCS/GDO7_DEBUGGING.md

 To enable Query logging set GDO_DB_DEBUG to 1 or 2.

 If set to 2, every query is logged with an additional backtrace.
+This can help to figure out where db queries originate.

 ## GDOv7 Debugging: Allocations